owncloud-archive/documentation/admin_manual/maintenance/docker/index.rst

 .. note::
    The first time that you access the login page via HTTPS, a browser warning appears, as the SSL certificate in the Docker setup is self-signed.
+   However, the self-signed certificate can be overwritten with a valid cert, within the host volume.

 Stopping the Containers
 ^^^^^^^^^^^^^^^^^^^^^^^

 Assuming you used docker-compose, as in the previous example, to stop the containers use ``docker-compose stop``.
+Alternatively, use ``docker-compose down`` to stop and remove containers, along with the related networks, images, and volumes.